 A shift in foreign policy became evident from 1969 onwards.
 The riots of May 1969 led to a change in political leadership and affected internal and external policy.
 Till 1969 the Prime Minister Tunku Abdul Rahman had also been the External Affairs Minister.
 After 1969 leadership passed into the hands of a younger group.
 Tun Abdul Razak who took over as Prime Minister also held the portfolios of External Affairs and Defence.
-As the Tunku's Deputy, Tun Razak had emphasized the dependence on Western aid in order to combat Communism.
+As the Tunku's Deputy, Tun Razak had Affairs and Defence.
+As the Tunku's Deputy, Tun Razak had comphasized the dependence on Western aid in order to combat Communism.
 Razak emphasized the development of nation building as a means of containing Communism.
 He emphasized that Malaysia was an independent country, but part of South East Asia and its internal security was tied up, with the security of the region.
-Therefore it was imperative to work with the other nations of the region.11
+Therefore it was imperative to work with the other nations of the region.
+The not receive much support.
+10

 After 1969, Malaysia identified herself openly with the non-aligned nations.
-In April 1970 it sent a team of representatives under Chazli bin Shafe (Permanent Secretary of the Ministry of Foreign Affairs) to Dares-Salaam where the meeting of the non-aligned nations was held.
-Later in the year Razak personally led a delegation to the Third Summit Conference at Lusaka, Zamibi, in "a search for new fronts."12 Malaysia joined the Afro-Asian countries in protesting to the British against the proposed sale of arms and equipment to South Africa.13 In Rostember 1973 Tun Razak again personally attended the Fourth Summit Conference at North Africa (Algiers).
+In April 1970 it sent a team of representatives under Ghazali bin Shafie (Permanent Secretary of the Ministry of Foreign Affairs) to Dares-Salaam where the meeting of the non-aligned nations was held.
+Later in the year Razak personally led a delegation to the Third Summit Conference at Lusaka, Zambia, in "a search for new fronts."
+12 Malaysia joined the Afro-Asian countries in protesting to the British against the proposed sale of arms and equipment to South Africa.
+13 In September 1973 Tun Razak again personally attended the Fourth Summit Conference at North Africa (Algiers).
 He enunciated foreign policy objectives quite different from those of the Tunku:

 The people of Southeast Asia have come to realise that embroiling themselves in the contest and conflicts of foreign powers merely prolonged the agony of their vassalage.
 They have also come to realise that for the full flowering of their innate spirit, foreign military intervention should be expelled and excluded from their lands.
-The peoples of South East Asia must be allowed the freedom to chart their own destiny untramelled by the self-seeking influence of foreign powers.14
+The peoples of South East Asia must be allowed the freedom to chart their own destiny untramelled by the self-seeking influence of foreign powers.
+14